-Centrally located, just a block or two from the sea, your accommodation in Llandudno is the very friendliest of traditional guest houses, whose experienced owners have a gift for putting guests immediately at ease.
+Centrally located, just a block or two from the sea, your accommodation in Llandudno is the very friendliest of traditional guest houses, whose owners have a gift for putting guests immediately at ease.
 Unfussy, comfortable rooms ensure a restful night, while the breakfast of local produce and homemade bread and preserves sets you up for a full day’s exploration.

-Take the 20-minute bus-ride from Llandudno to Conwy this morning, where you’ll be met by friendly and enthusiastic local guide and taken on a fascinating and fun private guided tour of Conwy Castle, the threatening medieval fortress that dominates the skyline here.
+Take the 20-minute bus-ride from Llandudno to Conwy this morning, where you’ll be met by our friendly and enthusiastic local guide and taken on a fascinating and fun private guided tour of Conwy Castle, the threatening medieval fortress that dominates the skyline here.
 Stepping down from the battlements, you’ll make your way to the impressive city walls – some of the most complete in Europe – to see the town from their elevated perspective.
-Later, you might like to drop in to Conwy’s famous 1920s ale house for a tasting session, before a stop at Plas Mawr, the beautifully preserved Elizabethan townhouse in Conwy’s centre.
+Later, you might like to drop in to Conwy’s famous 1920s ale house for a private ale-tasting session, before a stop at Plas Mawr, the beautifully preserved Elizabethan townhouse at Conwy’s centre.

 Your Hotel in Portmeirion